Religare: History

 In 2011, Religare Finvest successfully issued non-convertible debentures (NCDs) worth ₹800 crores.
 In December 2011, Avigo Capital and in January 2012, Jacob Ballas invest in Religare Finvest Limited (RFL).
 In 2012 International Finance Corporation (IFC), an arm of World Bank Group, invested in Religare.
 Religare Health Insurance Company Limited (RHIC) started operations in 2012.
 Union Bank of India and Corporation Bank tie up with Religare Health Insurance.
 In 2013 Religare bought Macquarie's stake in the wealth management business.
 In the same year the name of Religare Mutual Fund was changed to Religare Invesco Mutual Fund.
 In 2014 Religare announced acquiring a 26% stake in YourNest Angel Fund through its Global Asset Management arm (RGAM).

 Religare has exited its global asset management business.
 In February 2017, Anand Rathi Wealth Management acquired Religare's wealth management business.
 In April 2017, Religare announced that it had sold its stake to the True North a consortium of PE investors.

+Kavi Arora was the MD & CEO of Religare from Nov 2011 to 2017.
+In January 2018 Reserve Bank of India (RBI) put RFL under a Corrective Action Plan (CAP) due to issues emanating from siphoning and misappropriation of funds by erstwhile promoters of REL and their associates and it was prohibited by RBI from expanding its Credit portfolio other than investments in Government Securities.

+The Enforcement Directorate (ED) has been investigating Religare based on a case filed by the Delhi Police in 2019.
+The Delhi Police had arrested erstwhile founders Shivinder Mohan Singh and Malvinder Mohan Singh, as well as, former CMD of Religare Enterprises, Sunil Godhwani.
+The ED took their custody and a charge sheet was filed in January 2020.